GRANT NI :

 To initiate projects with “high scientific risk”, involving innovative research, implementing novel concepts and testing novel hypotheses, likely to generate preliminary results and which will provide bases for submitting joint grant applications of the “team research project” type to the FQRNT.

-Two types of projects :
+Three types of projects :

 Both focuses will be funded, which will have in common the embodiment of a holistic approach to the study of swine and poultry infectious disease.